Piia Pasanen

 Piia Pasanen (born 17 April 1973, in Kuopio) is a Finnish journalist and news anchor for Finnish public broadcaster Yle.
 She previously worked as a sports reporter for Urheiluruutu, before becoming a TV news reporter.

-Pasanen hosted Yle TV2's Poliisi:tv in the 1990s and Tango Market in the 2010s.
+Pasanen hosted Yle TV2's Poliisi:tv (Police:tv) in the 1990s and Tango Market in the 2010s.
 She has also hosted the Independence Day Reception on Finnish Independence Day on multiple occasions.

 She is married to Tomi Einonen, editor-in-chief of MTV Uutiset.
 They have two children.